ymlai87416/drlnd-project3/Report.md

 ```

-# Future works
+## Future works

-Here is some idea to further improve the performance and the learning efficiency of the agent.
+Here are some ideas to further improve the performance and the learning efficiency of the agent.

 * Implement prioritized experience reply buffer.
 * Turn on Ornstein-Uhlenbeck process during training.
-It may make agent more resillient to other agent mistake[2].
-You can see that either agents work perfectly and complete 300 timestep together or they fail very early.
+It may make both agents more resilient to other agent's mistakes[2].
+From the above video, you can see that either 2 agents work perfectly together and finish the episode without dropping the ball or they fail at an early state.

-# Reference
+## Reference

 [1] Lowe, Ryan, et al. "Multi-agent actor-critic for mixed cooperative-competitive environments."
 Advances in neural information processing systems.
 2017.